-SDWD's drinking water comes from 4 springs, 6 wells, and 1 surface water treatment plant that treats water from the Weber River.
+SDWD's drinking water comes from 4 springs, 5 wells, and 1 surface water treatment plant that treats water from the Weber River.
 The treatment plant is operated by the Weber Basin Conservancy District.
 The SDWD, like other public water suppliers in the area, purchases some of its culinary water from Weber Basin on a contractual basis.
 Although the SDWD has more than enough water rights and pumping abilities to supply the entire District with water from springs and wells; this treated surface water was contracted for in the 50's during the Weber Basin Project, and is therefore in a "use it or lose it" state and must be used.
-The District uses all of this contractual water each year while supplementing it with SDWD's owned sources.
+The District uses all of this contractual water each year while supplementing it with SDWD's own sources.

-Our spring water is collected underground and diverted into holding tanks.
+Our spring water is collected

+underground and diverted into holding tanks.
 The Odell, Dago, and Cooper Springs provide millions of gallons to the NSL area.
 The Enoch Spring provides millions of gallons to the eastern bench area of the District in Bountiful.
 All of these springs provide very clean, fresh water.

-Our North Canyon, Bona Vista, and Val Verda wells provide water to the eastern portion of Bountiful and NSL that reside within the SDWD.
+Our North Canyon, Bona Vista, and Val Vista wells provide water to the eastern portion of Bountiful and NSL that reside within the SDWD.
 Water is boosted from these wells to two large tanks at higher elevations named 1A and 2A, where it is held for consumption.
 This water is both chlorinated and fluoridated before it enters these tanks.

 Our three Val Vista Wells pump water that is boosted to a large tank located in the middle of the District called 3A.
-There is also a large tank called 4A that collects the treated surface water that is received from the treatment plant and is boosted up to this central reservoir.
 This reservoir serves the lower half of the District in Bountiful as well as an easterly portion of Woods Cross.
-The Odell Spring system combines with water from this reservoir to serve the northern part of NSL as well.
+Water from the treatment plant is fed directly into the District's distribution system via a connection located at 3100 S. and Orchard Dr. This water is occasionally boosted from this location up to the 3A tank as the need arises.